back...

 developing good habits/breaking bad ones

-now that i'm unemployed and i have all this free time i can really focus on bettering myself and getting out of this awful depression.
+now that i'm unemployed and i have all this free time i can really focus on bettering myself and getting out of this awful depression. i've already taken some steps to overcoming my smartphone addiction, including buying a watch and dumbing my phone down to as few apps as possible.

 i only kept the apps that are essential to me right now, and i created a shortcut that makes the camera and photo apps run in color while the rest is in offwhite greyscale. the goal is to turn my phone into an ereader with access to maps and calls/texting. once i buy an ipod i'll get rid of spotify too. eventually i'll offload the mail and browser apps as well, but while i'm still applying for jobs it's more convenient to keep them.